kiharalab/Emap2sec/README.md

 This program writes two output files, one for each phase, which contain output predictions along with the probability value for each prediction.
 Sample output files are provided in the github link in Downloads tab and are named as outputP1_0 for Phase1 and outputP2_0 for Phase2.
+<b>OPTIONS:</b>
+--prefix : File name prefix for output files [OPTIONAL].
+Useful to include the output file path or to differentiate between several parallel executions using the same files as input without them overwriting other's results.
+This is useful because a process that has already created the result file and ties to read it might interfere with another process overwriting that file at the same time.
+Default: outputP1_<dataset_filename> and outputP2_<dataset_filename>."
 <b>USAGE:</b>
 First run : echo [location of protein_dataset file] > dataset_location_file to save the location of your protein dataset file in dataset_location_file.
+You can write the location for a different dataset input file for each line of the dataset_location_file and they will be processed in batch with the same Emap2sec.py's execution.
 You can then run emap2sec/Emap2sec.py as shown below.

+echo protein_dataset > dataset_location_file
+or
+echo $'protein_dataset_1\nprotein_dataset_2\nprotein_dataset_3' > dataset_location_file

+and then

 python emap2sec/Emap2sec.py dataset_location_file
+or
+python emap2sec/Emap2sec.py dataset_location_file --prefix results/

 ## SS Visualization
   Visualize the secondary structure assignments made in the previous step using the output file of Emap2sec SS identification program.
 Below program generates a PDB file containing secondary structure assignments.
 You can visualize these pdb structures using a molecular visualization tool such as pymol